TheoOC/projet7/README.md

 enter frontend folder and run: npm install

-before starting backend check that mysql is started and create a database with name projet7 (or another name but don't forget to change it in the env file).
+before starting backend check that mysql is started and create a database with name database_development.

+edit config.json in config folder in backend if needed.

 go to the .env file in the backend folder and change the following if needed:
-DATABASE_NAME is the name of database
-DB_USER is the username of the mysql user account DB_PASSWORD is the password of the mysql user account DB_HOST mysql hostname
-DB_PORT mysql port
 PORT server port
 SV_HOST server host
 SECRETKEY bcrypt key to incrypt passwords